New South Wales

 • Aged care voluntary work and support programs

-• involvement in wide ranging community health initiatives such as Mental Health Awareness and Suicide Prevention Programs
+• Involvement in wide ranging community health initiatives such as Headspace, Mental Health Awareness and Suicide Prevention Programs

 • Introduction of tactile banknotes for the visually impaired

-• coaching disadvantaged, disabled, refugee and low-income youth across a range of sports and physical activities including wheelchair Rugby, tennis, athletics and surfing
+• Coaching disadvantaged, disabled, refugee and low-income youth across a range of sports and physical activities including wheelchair Rugby Union and League, tennis, athletics and surfing